How to be Kind to Yourself! A Simple 4 Step Process with Journaling Prompts

 None of us are superheroes, yet we behave like one: “soldiering on”, constantly pushing through mental and physical discomfort, and tiredness, as if we had everlasting reserves of power.

-But we never get to stop, because something else always happens—or our tiredness and distractedness causes us to make mistakes.
+But we never get to stop.
+Because something else always happens—or our tiredness and distractedness causes us to make mistakes.

-This used to be me.
-I was always doing and feeling guilty if I didn’t finish something.
-The idea of not honouring a commitment was unacceptable.
 I’d go to events even when feeling anxious, in pain or just plain exhausted.
 I worked super-late just to finish things.
 My brain would be buzzing so I didn’t sleep well.
 I packed everything in and was always running on adrenaline.
-And then, because I was busy and tired, I would read late into the night to relax, skip my exercise class, breaks or healthy meals—basically avoiding the very things that would help me relax and recover!
+And then, because I was busy and tired, I would read late into the night to relax, skip my exercise class, breaks or healthy meals—avoiding the very things that would help me relax and recover!

-Gradually however, as I read more personal development books, worked with my counsellor, journalled, oh yes—and had a major health crisis—I learned that:
+Then gradually, as I read more personal development books, worked with my counsellor, journalled, oh yes—and had a major health crisis—I learned that:

-Because rest is something that every living thing needs.
+Rest is something that every living thing needs.
 It’s when our bodies recuperate and our brains literally heal, process and grow.

-And rest is what allows us to be our best selves: if not for us, then for those we love.
+And rest is what allows us to be our best selves: if not for us, then for those we love…

-And we created a list with 27 ways to be kind to yourself here >>
+See 27 ways to be kind to yourself here >>

-But the real challenge is: RECOGNIZING that we need self-care.
+The real challenge is: RECOGNIZING that we need self-care.
 And then VALUING ourselves—and how we feel—enough to act on it…

 This is Extremely Important